olawalerowland/Energy_Demand_Analysis/README.md

-This project analyzes temperature relationship with electricity demand across Texas using data from using traditional regression with machine learning models.
+This project analyzes temperature relationship with electricity demand across Texas using traditional regression with machine learning models.